pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part00_setup.md

 ## Index

+* Part 1 provides an introduction to the Architecture of the CDE Service.
+You will learn about the main components of CDE including the Environment, the Virtual Cluster, and more.
-* In Part 1 you will develop four Spark Jobs using the CDE UI, the CDE CLI and CDE Interactive Sessions.
+* In Part 2 you will develop and deploy four Spark Jobs using the CDE UI, the CDE CLI and CDE Interactive Sessions.
 One of the Jobs will focus on Apache Iceberg.
-* In Part 2 you will create an Airflow Pipeline to orchestrate multiple Spark Jobs.
+* In Part 3 you will create an Airflow Pipeline to orchestrate multiple Spark Jobs.
-* In Part 3 you will use the CDE Spark Migration tool to convert Spark Jobs into CDE Spark Jobs.
+* In Part 4 you will use the CDE Spark Migration tool to convert Spark Jobs into CDE Spark Jobs.
-* In Part 4 you will be able to explore a variety of topics in more detail including the CDE CLI, Airflow, and the CDE API.
+* In Part 5 you will be able to explore a variety of topics in more detail including the CDE CLI, Airflow, and the CDE API.
+* Part 6 provides a summary and a few related projects.
+If you are using or evaluating CDE today, please make sure to visit this page to learn about related projects.